protesilaos/dotfiles/README.md

 meantime, **this is highly experimental and you should not use anything, unless you know what you are doing.**

+### TODO for window managers

+As of 2022-04-24.
+In no particular order.

++ A herbstluftwm script like `bspwm_resize`.
++ Can herbstluftwm mouse drag/resize be defined in sxhkd?
++ Use a bold weight for the focused workspace in sway's bar?
+Add other characters like `[1]` for the focused workspace, `2^` for unfocused but occupied, and `3` for unfocused and empty?
+(That is how I do it with polybar on bspwm/herbstluftwm.)
++ Show keyboard layout in sway bar (English/Greek).

 ## How to reproduce my Emacs setup

 I am not using `use-package` so this will not be an easy ride.
 It is